 8 ways you can reduce recyclable waste of 8 items!

-If they are still in good condition and fairly recent then it might be worth asking at your local doctors surgery if they would like them.
+If they are still in good condition and fairly recent then it might be worth asking at your local doctors surgery or aged care facility if they would like them.

 3. Small Tins, Cans and Containers